Resources and Helplines For Educators

 Mental Health America (MHA): This is a screening tool that gives you a quick snapshot of your mental health.

-Berkeley Greater Good: Science-backed exercises to improve wellbeing and happiness, as well as a suite of resources such as podcasts, videos, and quizzes.
+Berkeley Greater Good: A digital magazine that includes articles on wellbeing and happiness, as well as a suite of resources such as podcasts, videos, and quizzes.

 Self-Compassion.org: This website curates Dr. Kristin Neff’s ground-breaking work on self-compassion and includes research, recommended practices, and other resources.